Imaging

 SE imaging provides topographic information of a sample.
 The spatial resolution for SE imaging is approximately 100 to 200 nm, depending on the accelerating voltage, beam current, and other operating conditions.
 Common applications include studies of grain morphology, precipitates on a mineral surface, microfossils, biological as well as anthropological samples and other materials too small for visible light microscopy.

-High-resolution SE image of gold grains on carbon to highlight the instrumental resolution: High-resolution SE image of gold grains on carbon to highlight the instrumental resolution
+High-resolution SE image of gold grains on carbon to highlight the instrumental resolution: Close-up of several bright gold grains of varying sizes on a dark surface; scale bar at lower right.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 High-resolution SE image of gold grains on carbon to highlight the instrumental resolution

-SE image of ancient gold jewelry from Arikogel (Austria): Filigree metalworking 3000 years old.: SE image of ancient gold jewelry from Arikogel (Austria): Filigree metalworking 3000 years old.
+SE image of ancient gold jewelry from Arikogel (Austria): Filigree metalworking 3000 years old.: SEM image of gold spiral wire with regular grooves, part of prehistoric jewelry from Arikogel.
+(AI-generated alt-text, generated with GPT-4.1-mini)

 SE image of ancient gold jewelry from Arikogel (Austria): Filigree metalworking 3000 years old.